metaDAOproject/JTD-docs/docs/mechanics/futarchy.md

 speculate on what the value of the company *would be* if the company did something without speculating on whether the company will actually do it.

-It is these speculatiions, rather than the opinions of any decision-maker, that drive a futarchic organization's actions
+It is these speculations, rather than the opinions of any decision-maker, that drive a futarchic organization's actions

 ## Benefits